 Initially, I wasn’t very big on calling but it turned out that it’s more effective to call instead of just sending an email.
 It also turned out that getting to the decision makers in Canada over the phone is much easier than in the US.
 I felt like the US secretaries were very clearly instructed about what to do with calls like mine.

-Even though there were some results, it definitely wasn’t the right way to go about this.
+Even though there was a little success, it definitely wasn’t the right way to go about it.
 We’ve sent out a few samples & were in touch with a couple of distributors that were kind of interested, but it still looked like a long shot.

 A decision was made to go to the US & Canada and get the stuff done in person.
 The plan was that my business partner would be in Toronto for 3 weeks, I’d join him there during the 1st week and then I was meant to go to Los Angeles for the remaining 2 weeks.

 To be honest, I didn’t think it was really necessary to go there in person, we have emails and phones and after all, we live in the 21st century.
 I thought that whatever there is to be done, it can be done over the phone/email.